Mamurooyiboluawhore/art/serializers.md

 In a simpler term, one can also say serializing is a process of converting complex, native data structure such as objects, arrays, or classes—into a simpler, standard format like JSON (JavaScript Object Notation).
 This helps data to be easily read by machine and humans and allows for more seamless storage.

 Some importance of Serializers include custom representation; the flexibility to choose what field and object you want to include or exclude, format data or even calculate additional fields to include in the output.
-Serializers enable ease in integrations with application Programme Interface(APIs).
+Serializers enable ease in integrations with Application Programming Interface (API).
 And a lot more benefits

-Deserialization is the reverse process of serialization.
-It is the process of converting a serialized data back into its original form.
-This is typically done when the data is retrieved from a file or database and needs
+Deserialization, on the other hand, is the reverse — it converts serialized data (like JSON) back into complex native Python objects.
+Deserialization is essential for retrieving and processing data received from clients or external APIs.

 ### HOW TO SERIALIZE DATA IN NATIVE PYTHON

-In native Python, serializing and deserializing of data can be done using the built-in `pickle`, `marshall` and `json` modules.
-The example below will the illustrated using the built-in `json` module.
+In native Python, serializing and deserializing of data can be done using the built-in `pickle`, `marshal` and `json` modules.
+The example below will be illustrated using the built-in `json` module.
 This module can be used to transmit data between different languages, human-readable, secure for untrusted data.
 Below is an example of how to serialize a Python dictionary into a JSON string:

 ```python
 import json